De Havilland DH.51: Design and development

 De Havilland designed the DH.51 as an economical touring biplane, based on the 90 hp (67 kW) RAF 1A engine which was available from war-surplus stocks.
 The aircraft first flew in July 1924; it performed well but because it did not have a dual-ignition system it was refused a certificate of airworthiness.
 As it would have taken at least ten hours of flight testing to certify it with a single-ignition system, de Havilland decided to re-engine the aircraft instead.
 The aircraft was fitted with an ADC Airdisco Air-cooled V8 piston engine, which considerably improved performance but was no longer cheap to operate.
 As a result, only three aircraft were built.
 The first aircraft was fitted with single-bay wings and was designated the DH.51A.
 It was exported to Australia and later converted to a floatplane as the DH.51B.

 Operational service

 The first aircraft was exported to Australia in 1927, as a floatplane it capsized in Sydney Harbour in January 1931.

-The second aircraft was used in Britain until it was scrapped in 1933.
-The third aircraft was exported to Kenya in 1929.
-It returned to Britain in 1965 and is still in use today.
+The second aircraft remained in the UK until it was scrapped in 1933.

+A third and final aircraft was built in 1925 and exported to Kenya in 1929, having the honour of being the first aircraft on the Kenyan civil register as VP-KAA.
+After 40 years of service it returned by air freight to the UK in 1965 where it was restored by Hawker-Siddeley Aviation at Hawarden.
+It was then put on the UK register as G-EBIR and passed to The Shuttleworth Collection in Bedfordshire where it remains in an airworthy condition to this day.

 Surviving aircraft

-The third aircraft built (registered G-EBIR and named Miss Kenya; built in 1925) is still airworthy and on public display at the Shuttleworth Collection, Old Warden, England.
+The third aircraft (registered G-EBIR and named Miss Kenya; built in 1925) remains airworthy with the Shuttleworth Collection, Old Warden, England and can be seen at flying events throughout the summer months.
+It is still powered by an Airdisco (Renault) 120hp V-8 engine driving a fixed pitch 4-bladed wooden propeller.